Bow Wow Wow: I Want Candy

 Following the success of the "I Want Candy" music video on MTV, RCA compiled an album, I Want Candy, to capitalize on their newfound American audience.
-Once again, the cover photo (by Jim Varriale) featured a nude Lwin, this time painted entirely in gold.
+Once again, the cover photo (by Jim Varriale) featured a nude Lwin painted entirely in gold.
 Side one of I Want Candy contained all four tracks from The Last of the Mohicans and "Baby, Oh No".
 Side two consisted of four tracks from See Jungle!
 See Jungle!
 Go Join Your Gang, Yeah.
 City All Over!
 Go Ape Crazy! and "El Boss Dicho", the B-side to "Go Wild in the Country".
 The album peaked at No. 123 on the Billboard 200.